 We are almost to the finish line.
 The final step is to add the flour.
 I do this a cup at a time to ensure a really smooth clump free batter.
-I mix the flour into the wet ingredients using a figure 8 motion until all of the flour is completely mixed into the batter.
+I mix the flour into the wet ingredients using 8 figure motions until all of the flour is completely mixed into the batter.

-This recipe makes three 8 inch round pans or two 9 inch pans.
+This black cake recipe makes three 8-inch round pans or two 9-inch pans.
 So I usually add the black cake batter to the greased and lined baking pans, one cup at a time, to ensure that it is evenly distributed among the baking pan.
 It is also very easy to half this recipe if you just wanted to bake 1 cake.
 If you were trying to bake just one cake, I would go with 5 eggs, versus 4.

-Once you've divided your black cake batter evenly among your baking pans, go ahead and smooth the top.
-Because this cake it dense it will not rise much or settle enough to even out the top so make sure you have a nice smooth and even top before you put it in the oven.
+Once you’ve divided your black cake batter evenly among your baking pans, go ahead and smooth the top.
+Because this cake is dense, it will not rise much or settle enough to even out the top so make sure you have a nice smooth and even top before you put it in the oven.